10 most beautiful at night buildings in the world

 Photo source: Dinheiro Vivo

-In 1838, King consort Ferdinand II acquires the ruins of an old monastery and the surrounding area and decides to transform the place into a summer residence for the Portuguese royal family.
+In 1838, King Consort Ferdinand II acquired the ruins of an old monastery and the surrounding area and decided to transform the place into a summer residence for the Portuguese royal family.
 The Pena Palace building process started in 1842.
-It was mostly finished in 1847 but due to Queen Maria II and King Ferdinand’s intervention in the matter of decoration, the construction was finished in 1854.
+It was mostly finished in 1847, but due to Queen Maria II and King Ferdinand’s intervention in the matter of decoration, the construction was finished in 1854.

 previous next